Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: Introduction

-The model selection problem for the SBM, that is the estimation of the number of communities, was also addressed before, see for example the recent work \citet{le2015estimating} and references therein.
-But to our knowledge it was not until \citet{wang2017likelihood} that a consistency result was obtained for such a penalized estimator.
-In the latter, the authors propose a penalized likelihood criterion and show its convergence in probability (weak consistency) to the true number of communities.
+The model selection problem, that is the estimation of the number of communities, has been also addressed before using different approaches.
+Some examples include methods based on the spectrum of the graph \cite{le2015estimating,bickel2016hypothesis,lei2016goodness} or cross validation \cite{chen2018network,li2016network}.
+From a Bayesian perspective, in \cite{daudin2008mixture} the authors propose a criterion known as Integrated Completed Likelihood (ICL) based on the previous work \cite{biernacki2000} for clustering, where a penalized profile likelihood function is used as approximation of the ICL.
+To our knowledge it was not until \cite{wang2017likelihood} that a consistency result was obtained for a model selection criterion.
+In the cited work the authors propose the maximization of the penalized log-likelihood function and show its convergence in probability to the true number of communities.
 Their proof only applies to the case where the number of candidate values for the estimator is finite (it is upper bounded by a known constant) and the network average degree grows at least as a polylog function on the number of nodes.
-From a practical point of view, the computation of the log-likelihood function and its supremum is not a simple task due to the hidden nature of the nodes' labels. \cite{wang2017likelihood} propose a variational method as described in \cite{bickel2013asymptotic} using the EM algorithm of \cite{daudin2008mixture}, a profile maximum likelihood criterion as in \cite{bickel2009nonparametric} or the pseudo-likelihood algorithm in \cite{amini2013pseudo}.
-The method introduced in \cite{wang2017likelihood} has been subsequently studied in \cite{hu2016consistency}, where the authors propose a modification of the penalty term.
-However, in practice, the computation of the suggested estimator still remains a demanding task since it depends on the profile maximum likelihood function.
+Moreover, the penalizing term is of order $n\log n$, with $n$ the number of nodes in the network, a rate considerably bigger than the usual penalizing term arising in the classical Bayesian Information Criterion \cite{schwarz1978}.
+From a practical point of view, the computation of the log-likelihood function and its supremum is not a simple task due to the hidden nature of the nodes' labels.
+However, some approximate versions of the estimator can be obtained by variational methods using the EM algorithm \cite{bickel2013asymptotic,daudin2008mixture}, a profile maximum likelihood criterion as in \cite{bickel2009nonparametric} or the pseudo-likelihood algorithm in \cite{amini2013pseudo}.
+In a recent paper, the authors of \cite{hu2019corrected} study a related method to the likelihood approach in \cite{wang2017likelihood}, using the profiled conditional likelihood that they call corrected Bayesian Information Criterion.
+The hypothesis they assume are the same as in \cite{wang2017likelihood} and the penalty term is of order $n$.